 - 1. A household will receive a notice of expiration at the end of its certification prior to the start of the last month of the household's certification period. - 2.
-RI_Works and GPA households whose applications were jointly processed for SNAP benefits and RI Works or GPA benefits in need will not receive a
+RIW and GPA households whose applications were jointly processed for SNAP benefits and RIW or GPA benefits in need not receive a notice of

-- notice of expiration if they are recertified for SNAP at the same time as their RI Works or GPA redetermination. - 3.
-Households with members who are migrant seasonal farmworkers will be sent a Mid-Certification Reminder Letter on or about the fifteenth (15th) day of the twelfth (12th) month of its certification.
-The letter reminds the household of its responsibility to report any changes within ten (10) days. - 4.
-ESAP households will be sent a combined expiration notice and recertification notice with specialized language within sixty (60) days prior to redetermination due date (See § 1.23.9 of this Part). - D. Interview and Verification Requirements - 1.
-All households must participate in an interview in order to retain its right to uninterrupted benefits, with the exception of ESAP eligible households who may have a waived interview in accordance with the procedures set forth in § 1.23.4 of this Part. - a.
-An interview may be scheduled by the agency on or after the date the recertification application is timely filed, prior to the date of the scheduled interview at the household's request, or when the household contacts the agency to complete its recertification interview without returning the competed application for recertification by utilizing the option of a telephonic signature.
-If the household does not avail itself for any interview scheduled in accordance with this Section, the agency need not initiate any further action. - (1) A household which fails to participate in an interview in accordance with the requirements in this Part or to submit any missing verification loses its right to uninterrupted benefits as long as such failures occur after the deadline for filing a timely application for recertification. - (2) Households which refuse to cooperate in providing required information must be denied. - 2.
+- expiration if they are recertified for SNAP at the same time as their RIW or GPA redetermination. - 3.
+Households comprised entirely of elderly and/or disabled members, will be sent a Mid-Certification Reminder Letter on or about the fifteenth (15th) day of the twelfth (12th) month of its certification.
+The letter reminds the household of its responsibility to report any changes within ten (10) days. - D. Interview and Verification Requirements - 1.
+All households must participate in an interview in order to retain its right to uninterrupted benefits. - a.
+The interview may be scheduled by the agency on or after the date the recertification application is timely filed, prior to the date of the scheduled interview at the household's request, or when the household contacts the agency to complete its recertification interview without returning the competed application for recertification by utilizing the option of a telephonic signature.
+If the household does not avail itself for any interview scheduled in accordance with this Section, the agency need not initiate any further action. - (1) A household which fails to participate in an interview in accordance with the requirements in this Subchapter or to submit any missing verification loses its right to uninterrupted benefits as long as such failures occur after the deadline for filing a timely application for recertification. - (2) Households which refuse to cooperate in providing required information must be denied. - 2.
 At recertification, all income documentation shall be considered outdated and will require updated verification to determine the accuracy of information as outlined in § 1.6 of this Part when determining continued eligibility of uninterrupted benefits. - a.
 Previously verified actual utility expenses that have not changed by more than twenty-five dollars (\$25.00) do not have to be verified. - 3.
-A household which submits a timely application for recertification but is either interviewed and/or submits all verification in an untimely manner

-(but before the end of its current certification period) need not be provided uninterrupted benefits.
+A household which submits a timely application for recertification but is either interviewed and/or submits all verification in an untimely manner (but before the end of its current certification period) need not be provided uninterrupted benefits. - a.
+For eligible households under these circumstances, the agency must, at a minimum, provide the household an opportunity to

-- a.
-For eligible households under these circumstances, the agency must, at a minimum, provide the household an opportunity to participate within thirty (30) calendar days after the date the application was filed. - b.
+- participate within thirty (30) calendar days after the date the application was filed. - b.
 If the household takes the required action before the end of the certification period, the agency must reopen the case and provide a full month's benefits for the initial month of the new certification period. - c.
 If the household takes the required action after the end of the certification period but within thirty (30) days after the end of the certification period, the agency shall reopen the case and provide benefits retroactive to the date the household takes the required action. - d.
 If a household's application for recertification is delayed beyond the first (1st) of the month of what would have been its new certification period through the fault of the agency, the household's benefits for the new certification period shall be pro-rated based on the date of the new application, and the agency shall provide restored benefits to the household back to the date the household's certification period should have begun had the State agency not erred and the household been able to apply timely.